 each new petition keeps telling the politicians “this issue won’t go away, so

 you really must do something positive to help our bees”.

 - Spread the word.

 Use social media, email, or whichever method suits you best.
-Share these fun ‘Menus for Bees’, or these 10
+Share this page about clover and bees, or these 10

 inspiring children to love the bees.

 This excellent book: The War on Bugs provides fascinating insight into why the use of pesticides in